FabricMC/fabric-docs/develop/networking.md

 @[code lang=java transclude={14-14}](@/reference/latest/src/main/java/com/example/docs/networking/basic/SummonLightningS2CPayload.java)

-- A public static instance of a `PacketCodec` so that the game knows how to serialize/deserialize the contents of the packet.
+- A public static instance of a `StreamCodec` so that the game knows how to serialize/deserialize the contents of the packet.

 @[code lang=java transclude={15-15}](@/reference/latest/src/main/java/com/example/docs/networking/basic/SummonLightningS2CPayload.java)